 Tibetan Thangka Guardian Deity Pendant — Hand-Painted Tsa-Tsa Amulet for Your Birth Year

-In Tibetan tradition, the year you were born determines which deity watches over you.
-Not a general blessing — a specific figure, with a specific role.
-These pendants carry that figure.
-Each one is hand-painted on a tsa-tsa, a small pressed clay tablet used in Tibetan practice for centuries.
-The paint is applied by hand.
-No two are exactly alike.
+In Tibetan tradition, the year you were born determines which deity watches over you — not a general blessing, but a specific figure with a specific role.
+Each pendant is hand-painted on a tsa-tsa, a small pressed clay tablet used in Tibetan practice for centuries.
+The paint is applied by hand; no two are exactly alike.

 Care